christianalfoni/impact/README.md

     }
 }
 ```

-Now we have proper constraints on how this class can be consumed and we ensure that we properly change the state of the class.

 There are no async restrictions or transactional behaviour to an observable.
 React itself does synchronous batching of state updates.